Kangkong43/Enginous/README.md

 - My SQL

 ## Functions:
-- Converter: Easily convert between different units, currencies, and measurements with our intuitive converter tool.
+- Converter: Easily convert between different units and measurements with our intuitive converter tool.

 - To-Do List: Keep track of your tasks and stay organized with our interactive to-do list feature.